 How to Give Two Weeks Notice

-On the day you announce your leaving you may be tempted to tell your closest work friends first but most professional consultants agree that there is a protocol to be followed regarding who gets told in what order.
-In a nutshell you should tell people in this order:
+On the day you announce you’re leaving, you may be tempted to tell your closest work friends first but most professional consultants agree that there is a protocol to be followed regarding who gets told in what order.
+In a nutshell, you should tell people in this order:

 - Your boss